For over 25 years the Rainforest Foundation has been

 This is where the Rainforest Foundation began, fighting for the land rights of the Kayapo people–a fight that led to the protection of 6.7 million acres of rainforest and the recognition of these acres as the ancestral lands of the Kayapo people.

-For over 25 years the Rainforest Foundation has been working to protect the rainforest and secure land rights for Indigenous communities in Brazil.
+For 30 years the Rainforest Foundation has been working to protect the rainforest and secure land rights for Indigenous communities in Brazil.
 Back then, few understood the connection between protecting indigenous land rights and protecting the rainforests.

 Today it’s clear: respecting the rights of Indigenous communities to their ancestral lands isn’t just the right thing to do, it is the most effective way to protect our rainforests.